gristlabs/grist-core/README.md

 GRIST_APP_ROOT      | directory containing Grist sandbox and assets (specifically the sandbox and static subdirectories).
-GRIST_BACKUP_DELAY_SECS | wait this long after a doc change before making a backup GRIST_BOOT_KEY | if set, offer diagnostics at /boot/GRIST_BOOT_KEY GRIST_DATA_DIR      | directory in which to store document caches.
-GRIST_DEFAULT_EMAIL | if set, login as this user if no other credentials presented GRIST_DEFAULT_PRODUCT  | if set, this controls enabled features and limits of new sites.
+GRIST_BACKUP_DELAY_SECS | wait this long after a doc change before making a backup GRIST_BOOT_KEY | if set, offer diagnostics at /boot/GRIST_BOOT_KEY GRIST_DEFAULT_EMAIL | if set, login as this user if no other credentials presented GRIST_DEFAULT_PRODUCT  | if set, this controls enabled features and limits of new sites.
 See names of PRODUCTS in Product.ts.
 GRIST_DEFAULT_LOCALE  | Locale to use as fallback when Grist cannot honour the browser locale.